Numerical simulation of BSDEs with drivers of quadratic growth

 where $g_N$ is a Lipschitz approximation of $g$.
-Thanks to bounded mean oscillation martingale (BMO martingale in the sequel) tools, we have an error estimate for this approximation: see e.g. \cite{Imkeller-dosReis-09,Briand-Confortola-08} or Proposition~\ref{erreur premiere approximation EDSR}.
-For example, if $g$ is $\alpha$-Hölder, we are able to obtain the error bound $CK_{g_N}^{\frac{-\alpha}{1-\alpha}}$ (see Proposition~\ref{erreur approximation g alpha holder}).
+Thanks to bounded mean oscillation martingale (BMO martingale in the sequel) tools, we have an error estimate for this approximation (see, e.g., \cite {Imkeller-dosReis-09,Briand-Confortola-08} or Proposition \ref{erreur premiere approximation EDSR}).
+For example, if $g$ is $\alpha$-H\" {o}lder, we are able to obtain the error bound $CK_{g_N}^{ {-\alpha }/({1-\alpha})}$ (see Proposition \ref{erreur approximation g alpha holder}).
 Moreover, we can have an error estimate for the time discretization of the approximated BSDE thanks to any numerical scheme for BSDEs with Lipschitz driver.
-But, this error estimate depends on $K_{g_N}$: roughly speaking, this error is $Ce^{CK_{g_N}^2}n^{-1}$ with $n$ the number of discretization times.
+But this error estimate depends on $K_{g_N}$; roughly speaking, this error is $Ce^{CK_{g_N}^2}n^{-1}$ with $n$ the number of discretization times.
 The exponential term results from the use of Gronwall's inequality.
-Finally, when $g$ is $\alpha$-Hölder and $K_{g_N}=N$, the global error bound is
+Finally, when $g$ is $\alpha $-H\" {o}lder and $K_{g_N}=N$, the global error bound is

-So, when $N$ increases, $n^{-1}$ will have to become small very quickly and the speed of convergence turns out to be bad: if we take $N=\left(\frac{C}{\eps}\log n\right)^{1/2}$ with $0<\eps<1$, then the global error bound becomes $C_{\eps}\left(\log n\right)^{\frac{-\alpha}{2(1-\alpha)}}$.
+So, when $N$ increases, $n^{-1}$ will have to become small very quickly and the speed of convergence turns out to be bad; if we take $N= (\frac{C}{\eps}\log n)^{1/2}$ with $0<\eps<1$, then the global error bound becomes $C_{\eps}(\log n)^{{-\alpha }/({2(1-\alpha)})}$.
 The same drawback appears in the work of Imkeller and Reis \cite{Imkeller-dosReis-09}.
 Indeed, their idea is to do an approximation of $(Y,Z)$ by the solution $(Y^N,Z^N)$ to the truncated BSDE

-where $h_N:\R^{1\times d}\rightarrow \R^{1\times d}$ is a smooth modification of the projection on the open Euclidean ball of radius $N$ about $0$.
-Thanks to several statements concerning the path regularity and stochastic smoothness of the solution processes, the authors show that for any $\beta \geqslant 1$, the approximation error is lower than $C_{\beta}N^{-\beta}$.
-So, they obtain the global error bound
+where $h_N\dvtx\R^{1\times d}\rightarrow\R^{1\times d}$ is a smooth modification of the projection on the open Euclidean ball of radius $N$ about $0$.
+Thanks to several statements concerning the path regularity and stochastic smoothness of the solution processes, the authors show that for any $\beta\geq1$, the approximation error is lower than $C_{\beta}N^{-\beta}$.
+So they obtain the global error bound

-and, consequently, the speed of convergence also turns out to be bad: if we take $N=\left(\frac{C}{\eps}\log n\right)^{1/2}$ with $0<\eps<1$, then the global error bound becomes $C_{\beta,\eps}\left(\log n\right)^{-\beta/2}$.
+and, consequently, the speed of convergence also turns out to be bad; if we take $N=(\frac{C}{\eps}\log n)^{1/2}$ with $0<\eps<1$, then the global error bound becomes $C_{\beta,\eps}(\log n )^{-\beta/2}$.

-Another idea is to use an estimate of $Z$ that does not depends on $K_g$.
-So, we extend a result of \cite{Delbaen-Hu-Bao-09} which shows
+Another idea is to use an estimate of $Z$ that does not depend on $K_g$.
+So we extend a result of \cite{Delbaen-Hu-Bao-09} which shows